WCGT

 do you break ties?

-place only.
-Looking at the hardest hole on the course, whoever
+ties for 1st place only.
+Looking at the hardest hole on the course,

-shot the lowest wins, the second person is ranked tie for 1st,
+whoever shot the lowest NET wins, the second person is ranked tie for 1st,

 How